petermacp/mlw.public.health.group/README.md

 **Freely available science** MLW receives subtantial core funding for research from Wellcome.
 Additionally, many group members and projects will receive funding from charities, governments and research institutes.
-For science to progress, it is essential all all of our research is available freely, and as soon as possible.
-We follow [Wellcomes Open Access Policy](https://wellcome.ac.uk/news/wellcome-updates-open-access-policy-align-coalition-s) in our approach to publication:
+For science to progress, it is essential that all of our research is available freely, and as soon as possible.
+We follow [Wellcome’s Open Access Policy](https://wellcome.ac.uk/news/wellcome-updates-open-access-policy-align-coalition-s) in our approach to publication: